ami-inn/query/notes.md

 to avoid loading indicator we use prefetching on mouse enter event its entirely likely that even with prefetching the user will still see a loading indicator if the repsonse is slow

+pagination
+its a technique to split large data sets into smaller chunks or pages this improves performance and user experience by reducing the amount of data that needs to be loaded and displayed along with data the reponse contains metadata about the pagination state such as current page total pages and items per page